YUU-KUN/chatskuy-api/README.md

 Chatskuy Features:
 - Landing Page: A welcoming and informative landing page that introduces you to Chatskuy's capabilities and helps you get started quickly.
-- Question Recommendation: Get personalized question suggestions to guide your conversations and explore new topics effortlessly.
+- Question Recommendations: Get personalized question suggestions to guide your conversations and explore new topics effortlessly.
 - Chat History: Easily access your previous conversations, allowing you to continue where you left off or revisit important discussions.
+- Gemini AI Integration: Enhanced conversational capabilities through Gemini AI integration for a more advanced and insightful experience.
+- Responsive Design: Optimized for a seamless experience across various devices and screen sizes.

 Code Reference:
 - [Integrate Gemini API to Laravel](https://github.com/google-gemini-php/laravel)